JensKrumsieck/webex-alert/README.md

 Upon the first run the script will ask for authentification.
 Click the provided link (in terminal) to login to Webex.
 Access and Refresh Tokens will be stored in a keyring.

+The user executing this script needs to be a Webex Admin.

 ## How to use
 ### Prerequisites